mahirox36/Negomi/README.md

 - Roles for Normal Members.
 - Welcome Users with image and message
 - AI (Need to install your own).
-- Refresh the main Chat
+- Refresh the main Chat (Still In Dev)
 - Error Handling (When Error happens it get sent to the owner).
 - Fun Commands.